Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

     - `lcpci -nn` which lists the PCI devices in your system _and their PCI IDs_.
     - `lscpi -nnk` which lists the PCI devices in your system, their PCI IDs, and some other information about them _including which driver they are using_ (which will be useful later).

+    Note: According to [this part](https://askubuntu.com/questions/1406888/ubuntu-22-04-gpu-passthrough-qemu#:~:text=If%20You%20see%20text%20%22Kernel%20driver%20in%20use%3A%20nvidia%22%20like%20below%3A) of the main source of this guide, the proprietary nVidia drivers don't work with GPU passthrough and will have to be replaced by the Nouveau open source drivers.
+The link above provides some instruction for this.

 &nbsp;<br />
 &nbsp;<br />
 &nbsp;